Diversity, Equity and Inclusion

 Council on Diversity, Equity and Inclusion

-In 2013, Tyler formed the Council on Diversity and Inclusion, consisting of faculty and staff of diverse backgrounds, and charged them with developing and executing a Diversity & Inclusion strategic plan for the college.
+In 2013, Tyler formed the Council on Diversity, Equity, and Inclusion, consisting of faculty and staff of diverse backgrounds, and charged them with developing and executing a Diversity, Equity & Inclusion strategic plan for the college.

 Diversity Equity and Inclusion Strategic Plan

-A Task Force is is currently developing our new five-year Diversity, Equity and Inclusion strategic plan for 2021-2026 in consultation with Tyler's Council on Diversity, Equity and Inclusion.
-The plan and its goals will be shared with our community and posted on this page when it is completed.
+A Task Force has developed our new Diversity, Equity and Inclusion strategic plan for 2021-2027 in consultation with Tyler's Council on Diversity, Equity and Inclusion.